jon-harper/clockmaker-project/docs/wiring/single.md

 ### BLTouch

+BLTouches can be configured to work with 3.3V or 5V.

 | Name     | Pin #  | Color             |
 |:--------:|:------:|:-----------------:|
 | VIN      | 1      | R :red_circle: / B :blue_circle: |